k8-scalar/k8-scalar/docs/scalar/development.md

   * Open the project from the directory.
 Then right click on the project.
 Click on the appearing menu: -> Configure -> Convert to Maven project.

 To execute a dummy Scalar experiment on your local machine, you can start Scalar with the default `experiment.properties` and `platform.properties` configuration files.
-Start the Jave class Launcher.class in Eclipse with as command-line arguments `conf/platform.properties` and `conf/experiment.properties`.
+Start the Java class Launcher.class in Eclipse with as command-line arguments `conf/platform.properties` and `conf/experiment.properties`.

 You also compile the Scalar code at the command line with `mvn package`.